Cruel intentions » TheVoiceBW

 Mum admits making daughter eat cockroaches as punishment

-The mother, who ironically works as a Procurement Officer at Ministry of Child Welfare and Basic Education, cannot be named to protect the child’s identity.
+The mother, who ironically works as a procurement officer at the Ministry of Child Welfare and Basic Education, cannot be named to protect the child’s identity.

 The girl’s ordeal came to light when her father went to check on her at her home in Gamodubu village, where she lives with her mother.